-Molinism is generally attributed to the 16th century Jesuit, Luis de Molina.
-This system of thought seeks to explain and reconcile the sovereignty of God and the free will of man.
-At the heart of Molinism is that God is completely sovereign and that man is free in a libertarian sense.
-The Molinist is trying to avoid what he calls “theological fatalism” or the view that God decrees who will be saved apart from their free choice.
-Today’s most ardent defender of Molinism is William Lane Craig.
+Molinism is named for the 16th-century Jesuit, Luis de Molina.
+Molinism is a system of thought that seeks to reconcile the sovereignty of God and the free will of man.
+The heart of Molinism is the principle that God is completely sovereign and man is also free in a libertarian sense.
+Molinism partly seeks to avoid so-called “theological determinism”: the view that God decrees who will be saved or damned without any meaningful impact of their own free choice.
+Today’s highest-profile defenders of Molinism are William Lane Craig and Alvin Plantinga.

-According to the defenders of Molinism, God knows perfectly what you would be have been like if you would have lived in Africa, or had a car accident that paralyzed you at age 9.
+According to Molinism, God omnisciently knows what you would have been like had you lived in Africa instead of Australia, or had a car accident that paralyzed you at age 9.
 He knows how the world would have been changed had John F. Kennedy not been assassinated.
-More importantly, He knows who would choose to be saved and who would not.
-Accordingly, it is from this knowledge that God chooses to create.
-God has middle knowledge of all feasible worlds, and He chooses to create the world in which the most people would be saved.
+More importantly, He knows who would choose to be saved and who would not, in each of those varying circumstances.

 Is Molinism biblical?

-Molinism is not the best way to think about God’s sovereignty and human free will.
-The Bible teaches that God is sovereign over all things (Proverbs 16:33; Matthew 10:29; Romans 11:36; Ephesians 1:11) – even human decisions (Proverbs 20:24; 21:1).
+Not all people feel Molinism is the best way to think about God’s sovereignty and human free will.
+The Bible teaches that God is sovereign over all things (Proverbs 16:33; Matthew 10:29; Romans 11:36; Ephesians 1:11), even human decisions (Proverbs 20:24; 21:1).
 Although God does not stir men to sin (James 1:13), He is still working everything, from individuals to nations, to the end that He has willed (Isaiah 46:10–11).
 God’s purposes do not depend upon man (Acts 17:24–26).
 Nor does God discover or learn (1 John 3:20; Job 34:21–22; Psalm 50:11; Proverbs 15:3).
 All things are decreed by God’s infinitely wise counsel (Romans 11:33–36).